OpenResourceManager/client-php/docs/files/Client/Addresses.php.txt

     )
     {
         $fields = [];

-        if (!is_null($account_id)) $fields['account_id'] = $account_id;
+        //@todo validate params, throw exception when they are missing if (!is_null($account_id)) $fields['account_id'] = $account_id;
         if (!is_null($identifier)) $fields['identifier'] = $identifier;
         if (!is_null($username)) $fields['username'] = $username;